NFL Legend Joe Montana Admits Using Company At Center Of College Admission Scandal, Says His Kids Didn’t Cheat

 Former NFL great Joe Montana admitted this week that he used the company at the center of the college admissions scandal, but said none of his kids cheated to get into college and instead all gained admittance on their merit.

-On Friday, Montana admitting using the company founded by William “Rick” Singer that is accused of faking test scores and creating fake background for children of the wealthy to get into elite colleges and universities.
+On Friday, Montana admitting using the company founded by William “Rick” Singer that is accused of faking test scores and creating fake backgrounds for children of the wealthy to get into elite colleges and universities.
 Montana took to Twitter to say he was one of many who used the Edge College & Career Network to help his children navigate the college admissions process, but said they ultimately got in through their “hard work and merit.”

 “Mr. Singer’s company provided nothing more than minimal consulting services to our family, like so many other families, with the college application process,” Montana tweeted.